 For gas phase chemistry, we used the ReLACS2 scheme (Regional Lumped Atmospheric Chemical Scheme 2) as described by Suhre et al. (1998) and Tulet et al. (2003).
 ReLACS2 (Tulet et al., 2006) is derived from a reduction of the CACM scheme (Griffin et al., 2002).
 It includes 82 prognostic gaseous chemical species and 363 reactions enabling the formation of SOA precursors to be addressed.
-The processes controlling the aerosol population, emissions, nucleation, coagulation, condensation, dry deposition, sedimentation, diffusive transport, and wet-deposition are modelled by the ORILAM scheme (Organic-Inorganic Lognormal Aerosol Model; Tulet et al., 2005, 2006, 2010).
-Two lognormal modes of particles are considered, mode #1 (i.e. Aitken mode) of smaller particles with initial mean radius of 0.036 μ m and standard deviation (σ) of 1.86, and mode #2 (i.e. accumulation mode) of larger particle with initial mean radius of 0.385 μ m and σ of 1.29.
-The gas to particle conversion for inorganic species is handled by the EQSAM model (Equilibrium Simplified Aerosol Model; Metzger et al., 2002).
-To simulate SOA formation, the partitioning of the low volatility organic species between the gas and aerosol phases is based on the thermodynamic equilibrium scheme MPMPO (Model to Predict the Multiphase Partitioning of Organics; Griffin et al., 2003, 2005).
+The processes controlling the aerosol population, emissions, nucleation, coagulation, condensation, dry deposition, sedimentation, diffusive transport, and wet deposition are modelled by the ORILAM scheme (Organic-Inorganic Lognormal Aerosol Model; Tulet et al., 2005, 2006, 2010).
+The impaction scavenging by raindrops depends mainly on Brownian motion, interception, and inertial impaction following a formula originally described by Slinn (1983).
+Two lognormal modes of particles are considered: mode #1 (i.e. the Aitken mode) of smaller particles with an initial mean radius of $0.036 \,\mu m$ and standard deviation (σ) of 1.86 and mode #2 (i.e. accumulation mode) of larger particles with an initial mean radius of 0.385 μ m and σ of 1.29.
+The coarse mode of the particles is strongly leached by impaction, while the Aitken and nucleation modes are collected by Brownian motion.
+The gas-to-particle conversion for inorganic species is handled by the EQSAM model (Equilibrium Simplified Aerosol Model; Metzger et al., 2002).
+To simulate SOA formation, the partitioning of the low-volatility organic species between the gas and aerosol phases is based on the thermodynamic equilibrium scheme MPMPO (Model to Predict the Multiphase Partitioning of Organics; Griffin et al., 2003, 2005).
 The dry deposition of chemical species is treated according to the resistance concept of Wesely (1989) in the SURFEX model, which treats all surface processes (Masson et al., 2013).
 The deposition depends on the boundary layer turbulence and on the molecular diffusion, which lead gases and particles to effective surface deposition.